oceanhackweek/oceanhackweek.github.io/ohw22/seattle/index.md

 ### Meals
-  - Most days: meal card $30/day, can use at any UW locations
+  - Most days: meal card $25/day, can use at any UW locations
   - Wednesday: we’ll have a discussion over pizza session
   - Help yourself for snacks and making coffee
-  - Lunch will be 1400-1500 each day
+  - Lunch will tuypically be 1100 - 1200 or 1200 - 1300 each day

 <!--
 We are able to provide lodging for a small number of participants who need to travel within the US Northwest region to the event.
 Funding request is _not_ part of the application process and more info on this will be available after participants are accepted into this satellite.